QuietCal/jbl-7-series-remote-control/README.md

 # JBL 7 Series Speaker Controller

-An unofficial remote controller for JBL 7 Series powered monitors, built make all the inbuilt DSP of the speaker practically usable.
+An unofficial remote controller for JBL 7 Series powered monitor.
+This brings new value and flexibility to the 705P and 708P speakers by making the DSP of the speaker usable in situ.

 The app was developed and tested with a JBL 708P but should work equally well with a JBL 705P.